aidanhibbard/aidanhibbard/content/articles/nuxt-and-typeorm.md

 So what does this mean?

-Well if you though you could just update your nuxt apps server side `tsconfig.json` to support decorators, and emit metadata then I've got bad news for you...
+Well if you thought you could just update your nuxt apps server side `tsconfig.json` to support decorators, and emit metadata then I've got bad news for you...

 ## Step 1: Configure Nitro's esbuild (Runtime Compilation)